-In developing the Environmental and Social Policy, consideration was given to standards, norms and thirdparty initiatives such as the EU Taxonomy, the CSRD Directive, the Science-based Targets Initiative, IPCC reports, COP15, OECD Due Diligence Guidelines for Responsible Business Conduct.

-The policy is available to all stakeholders at the Polenergia Group website under Policies and Procedures.
-In addition, the Policy constitutes an integral part of contracts entered into with counterparties.

-The Environmental and Social Policy and all other environmental policies have been described under disclosure E4.
+In developing the Environmental and Social Policy, he field consideration was given to standards, norms and third-party rship initiatives such as the EU Taxonomy, the CSRD Directive, the ns Science-based Targets Initiative, IPCC reports, COP15, OECD ie Due Diligence Guidelines for Responsible Business Conduct. rum The policy is available to all stakeholders at the Polenergia ESG Group website under Policies and Procedures.
+In addition, the a Policy constitutes an integral part of contracts entered into ols in with counterparties.
+The Environmental and Social Policy and all other Board environmental policies have been described under uired disclosure E4. nt

-E1-3 Actions and Resources in Relation to Climate Change Policies
+Actions and Resources in Relation to Climate Change Policies